Blotched blue-tongued skink: Distribution and habitat

 The species occurs in Victoria, Tasmania, South Australia, New South Wales, and the Australian Capital Territory.

 The lowlands form is found in Tasmania and lower altitudes of Victoria right down to the coast.
 The highlands form is restricted to higher altitudes in NSW and the high country of Victoria.

-The blotched blue-tongued lizard usually emerges from brumation in early spring, which is the mating season.
+The blotched blue-tongued skink usually emerges from brumation in early spring, which is the mating season.
 These large skinks are viviparous (give birth to live young), with the highland/alpine form giving birth to relatively larger and fewer young (about five) compared to the lowland form (about 11).
 The young are usually born in autumn, after a relatively long gestation period.
 They are also relatively long-lived (reliably reported up to 30 years in captivity) compared to many of the smaller skink species.
 They have adapted well to some rural and urban areas, where they can be found living on farms and in gardens where they are an asset, as they eat pests such as snails, slugs, and occasionally rodents.

-The blotched blue-tongued lizard is among the animals identified from the Pleistocene fossil sites of the Naracoorte Caves National Park.
+The blotched blue-tongued skink is among the animals identified from the Pleistocene fossil sites of the Naracoorte Caves National Park.